 If you have a concern that a child is vulnerable or at risk of significant harm please contact the Children's Front Door:

 Post: The Children's Front Door, West Offices, Station Rise, York, YO1 6GA

 Outside office hours, at weekends and on public holidays contact the emergency duty team, telephone: 01609 780780

-If a child or young person is in crisis, the mental health crisis team will be able to offer advice and support between the hours of 10.00 am and 10.00pm.
+If a child or young person is in crisis, the mental health crisis team will be able to offer advice and support by telephone 24/7.
 The service is for young people under the age of 18 years who present following an episode of deliberate self-harm, acute and uncontained emotional distress or display high levels of risk taking behaviour requiring immediate attention in the community.
-The children and young people’s crisis team is provided by TEWV, and their phone number is 01904 615348.
+The children and young people’s crisis team is provided by TEWV, and their phone number is 08000 516171.

 The Educational Psychology (EP) Service offers consultation and support to school staff when there has been a critical incident within the school community, such as the death of a member of staff or pupil.
 Research suggests that children and young people are best supported directly by trusted and familiar staff who can offer ongoing support, so the work of the EP Service is focused on helping Senior Leaders and key staff to manage the situation within school.

 There are many websites that can offer advice and information about emotional and mental well being and health, including: